emmajanedrews/base-template/_posts/2018-04-25-welcome-to-my-series-on-building-your-brand.md

 {% include youtube.html %}

 If you’re a new real estate agent, building your brand is going to be an incredibly important aspect of your business.
-Today, I’m excited to bring you the first installment of my three-part series on how to establish your own brand.
+Today I’m excited to bring you the first installment of my three-part series on how to establish your own brand.

 **Before anything else, ask yourself the following question: What are your core values?**